paintdream/WinNMP/bin/nginx-1.7.7/README.txt

     "tasklist" command.

-    Again, you should use the form "-pid" and "-F" for the options if you are in an MSYS bash session.
+    Again, you should use the form "-pid" and "-F" for the options if you are in an MSYS2 bash session.

     Similarly, you can use the "nginx -s reload" command to reload nginx configurations without stopping the server.
 And you can use "nginx -s